valentynkt/BackendGarden/content/notes/API.md

 link:

-# API
+# API (Application Programming Interface)

+## Overview

-APIs, or Application Programming Interfaces, are pivotal in enabling software components to communicate, facilitating data transfer, and function sharing among applications.
-These interfaces are invisible yet crucial backbones behind the seamless digital experiences we encounter across the web, mobile, and cloud applications.
+APIs, or Application Programming Interfaces, establish guidelines for how software programs interact, crucial for exchanging data and functions across different systems.
+These interfaces are vital for creating interconnected experiences on web, mobile, and cloud platforms, forming a fundamental part of modern software development.

+> [!important]
+> The approach known as [[API-First]] emphasizes designing APIs at the beginning of a project.
+This strategy prioritizes API development to enhance integration and scalability of systems, facilitating a streamlined and efficient development process.

 ## Introduction

 APIs simplify complex software interactions by defining accessible methods and data formats for applications.
 This abstraction allows developers to use predefined functionalities to enhance application interoperability across various platforms and devices, fostering a more integrated digital environment.

-> [!question] **How Do APIs Work?**
+> [!question]- **How Do APIs Work?**
 >
 > Similar to a restaurant's service workflow, where the waiter (API) communicates your order (request) to the kitchen (system) to prepare your meal (data/response), APIs operate on a request-response model.
 They help streamline processes by ensuring that applications can request and receive data efficiently and securely.